thomas1242/MIPSsim/README.md

 # Petri Net Simulator for a simplified MIPS Processor
 Generates step-by-step simulation of the Petri net model of a simplified MIPS processor.
+The program requires three input files: instructions.txt with the MIPS instructons to be executed, registers.txt with 8 register tokens to initialize the registers, and datamemory.txt with 8 data tokens to initialize the data memory locations.

  ![alt tag](images/MIPSsim.gif)